fabiocozzolino/fabiocozzolino.github.io/_posts/2020-10-24-how-request-new-jwt-token-with-httpclient-and-polly.md

 }
 ```

+We'll pass a method delegate as parameter of the `HandleResult` to define the rules useful to fire the `RetryAsync` action.
+Here, we'll define the delegate method that is responsible to request the token every times it is needed.

 The `TokenRetriever` class code is omitted for brevity.
 Now, we can use the policy fot a GET call in this way:

 ``` csharp